Immigration in New York State, 1650-1950

 This exhibit focuses on historic immigration to New York State from 1650 to 1950.
 Our story begins with the arrival of Dutch settlers and continues through the end of the World Wars.
 Like much of the general documentary record, New York Heritage Digital Collections lacks significant representation of immigrants— particularly more recent immigration to New York.
 To address this shortcoming, New York Heritage is actively prioritizing the addition of materials depicting under-represented groups.
 If you or your institution has material of note, please reach out to us.

-The goal of New York Heritage is to shed light on all stories of New York through the historical records, so that current and future generations will learn and understand the complexities of the human interactions throughout time that have brought us here today.
+The goal of New York Heritage is to shed light on all stories of New York through inclusive historical records, so that current and future generations will learn and understand the complexities of the human interactions throughout time that have brought us here today.

 This exhibition was curated by David Hochfelder (SUNY University at Albany) and Karen Pastorello (SUNY Tompkins Cortland Community College), with project management and additional contributions from Julia Corrice (Cornell University), Claire Lovell (SCRLC), Ryan Perry (CLRC), Nicole Menchise (LILRC), and Heidi Ziemer (WNYLRC).